 Disclaimer and level of confidence: I am not an expert in neuroscience, consciousness or philosophy of mind, and have done approximately no formal study on these topics.
 This article was written based on 1-2 weeks of research.
 I'm fairly confident in the claim that theories of consciousness can't justifiably rule out panpsychism (there are other experts claiming this, too; see the quotes in the Related work section), but not confident in my characterizations of these theories, which I understand mostly only at a high level.

-In this paper, it's argued that each of several proposed precise requirements for consciousness can be met by a neural networks with just a handful of neurons.
+In this paper, it's argued that each of several proposed precise requirements for consciousness can be met by a neural network with just a handful of neurons.
 The authors call this the "small network argument".
 (Thanks also to Brian for sharing this.)
 I quote:

 For example, two neurons, mutually interconnected, make up a recurrent system.
 Hence, these two neurons must create consciousness if recurrence is sufficient for consciousness (e.g. Lamme, 2006).
 Minimal models of winnertake-all computations require only three “competing” neurons which are fully connected to three presynaptic input neurons, plus potentially a single neuron controlling vigilance (Grossberg, 1999).
 Hence, such a network of seven neurons is sufficient to develop resonant states allowing learning (Grossberg, 1999) and working memory (Taylor, 1998).
 Analogously, if neural oscillations or synchrony are the main characteristics of consciousness, then, a group of three interconnected neurons firing in synchrony is conscious.
 Similarly, a thermostat, typically modelled as a single control loop between a temperature sensor (‘perception’) and an on-off switch for a heater (‘action’), is a classical example of a perception-action device.
 It can be formulated as a two-neuron feedforward network with a sensory neuron connecting onto an output neuron controlling the heater switch.